-Over the last couple of years, several new rewards credit cards have launched and even more have updated their benefits to compete with Chase.
-One of these new and improved cards is the Bank of America Premium Rewards credit card.
-It has a low annual fee, annual travel credit and 3.5x points on your purchases.
-Here’s why it offers tremendous value without the expense of a premium annual fee.
+Over the last couple of years, several new top rewards credit cards have launched and even more have updated their benefits to compete with Chase.
+One of these new and improved cards is the Premium Rewards credit card.
+It has a low annual fee, annual travel credit and up to 3.5x points per dollar spent on your purchases.
+(More on that later in the article.)
+Here’s why it offers tremendous value without the expense of a high annual fee.

-Bank of America offers 50,000 point sign-up bonus for the Premium Rewards Card
+Bank of America Offers 50,000 Point Sign-Up Bonus for the Premium Rewards Card

 Sign-up bonuses only happen when you open an account.
 However, they’re still an important factor when deciding which new credit card to apply for.
-The Premium Rewards card gives new applicants a 50,000 sign-up bonus after spending at least $3,000 in purchases within the first 90 days.
+The Premium Rewards credit card gives new applicants a 50,000 sign-up bonus after spending at least $3,000 in purchases within the first 90 days.

 These 50,000 points are worth an incredible $500!
 And you’re not restricted in how you use it.
 The points can be redeemed for cash, statement credits, gift cards or travel.

-Premium Rewards Card earns up to 3.5x points on travel and dining
+Premium Rewards Card Earns Up to 3.5x Points on Travel and Dining

 The real value comes when you become a client, rather than just a customer, of Bank of America.
 As a Bank of America Preferred Rewards member, the larger your relationship with the bank, the more rewards you will receive.
-The Preferred Rewards Gold tier starts at $20,000 in combined average balances between your Bank of America checking, savings, CD accounts and Merrill Lynch investments.
+The Preferred Rewards Gold tier starts at $20,000 (three-month average) in combined average balances between your Bank of America checking, savings, CD accounts and Merrill Lynch investments.
 While the highest tier known as Platinum Honors begins at $100,000 in combined balances.

 When you’re enrolled in Preferred Rewards, you’ll earn an extra 25% to 75% additional points on every purchase.
 For example, as a Platinum Honors member, you’ll earn 3.5x points for every dollar you spend on travel and dining plus 2.62x points for all other charges.